SakshiSharma2002/Quiz-App/README.md

 Before designing the Main Screen , we need to do the following:
 1. Add support of conio2.h in the project.
-2. Create a header file called "quiz.h" which will contain class declarations and member function declarations
+2. Create a header file called "quiz.h" which contains class declarations and member function declarations
-3. Create a source code file called "quiz.cpp" which will contain definitions of the member functions declared in the file "quiz.h".
+3. Create a source code file called "quiz.cpp" which contains definitions of the member functions declared in the file "quiz.h".

 ## ADDING "conio2.h" SUPPORT
 1. Create the project "QUIZ APPLICATION" in CODEBLOCKS.